baodinhtran/AngularQuiz/README.md

 Angular Quiz version 1
 ==============================
-This is application to create a quiz game.
+This is application to create a quiz game version 1.